ILAE Logo

 Benign myoclonus of infancy and shuddering attacks

-Benign myoclonus of infancy and shuddering attacks are both benign (self limiting) variants of normal behaviour in infants and may be related conditions with differing durations of attacks.
+Benign myoclonus of infancy and shuddering attacks are both benign (self limited) variants of normal behaviour in infants and may be related conditions with differing durations of attacks.
 These attacks typically have onset from 4 months of age and can persist up to the age of 6-7 years, with a remitting and relapsing course.
 Attacks can be very frequent and can last a few seconds in duration.
 Attacks can be triggered by certain activities such as feeding, head movements or certain tasks.
 The events may be a form of self-stimulation and are most likely to occur in the high chair or car seat.
 In these events children have a brief bilateral jerk or more sustained shudder (vibratory tonic flexion of head and trunk), sometimes associated with a change in facial expression and flexion of the upper limbs.
 The events do not cause the child any distress and they return to their previous activity with no impairment of awareness during the episode.
 They may be misdiagnosed as myoclonic seizures or epileptic spasms.
 Shuddering attacks may be one form of benign non-epileptic spasms.
 A video recording of events is the most useful investigation.

 Jitteriness

-Jitteriness is common in the newborn period, commonly occurring in an otherwise well-appearing infant on the first day of life as a transient, self-limiting finding.
+Jitteriness is common in the newborn period, commonly occurring in an otherwise well-appearing infant on the first day of life as a transient finding.
 Medical causes of jitteriness may include hypocalcemia and neonatal abstinence syndrome.
 Jitteriness can be distinguished from epileptic seizures as it can be increased when the infant is unwrapped, stimulated, startled or crying, but suppresses when the infant is wrapped or the affected limb is held gently.

 Sandifer syndrome